caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

         * fact_subscriptions
         * fact_product_usage
         * fact_support_interactions
-    * The views in the silver layer integrate and transform data from the bronze layer, preparing it for the gold layer where further analytical views and metrics can be defined.
+    * The tables in the silver layer integrate and transform data from the bronze layer, preparing it for the gold layer where further analytical views/tables and metrics can be defined.

     * Data Integrity
       * Consistent and standardized naming conventions: